Second Presbyterian Church: More than 200 years of Presbyterian History in Baltimore

 Second Sanctuary Built in the 1850s

 In 1849, the decision was made to raze the original building and build a new sanctuary on the same property.
 The style of the second sanctuary reflected the Victorian aesthetic for highly ornamented details.
 This second sanctuary at Baltimore and Lloyd Streets served as the spiritual home for members of Second Presbyterian Church well into the 20th century.
-Following World War I, and recognizing the substantial shift in the city toward the northern boundaries, the church leadership began to search for new property.
+Following World War I, and recognizing the substantial population shift in the city toward the northern boundaries, the church leadership began to search for new property.

 Although it is easy to forget that we haven’t always been right here at 4200 St. Paul Street, it is certainly worth remembering that for over 125 years of our 200-plus year history, our worship life was centered in a different location until 1924, when the move to the then newly-developed neighborhood of Guilford in the northern part of the city was made.

 In 1923, Second Presbyterian Church, with a congregation of less than 300 members, resolved to purchase property near the intersection of Charles Street and St. Paul Street.
 In the move to Guilford only 127 members could be counted on to relocate.
 On December 11, 1924 ground was broken for the Church House and Tower.
-Less than one year later the Annual Congregational Meeting was held in the new Church House, which would later become known as Smith Hall.
+Less than one year later the Annual Congregational Meeting was held in the new Church House, which would later become the fellowship hall known as Smith Hall.

-1930 Palmer Lamdin-Designed Church
+1930 Palmer-Lamdin Church Building

-Designed by the noted Palmer Lamdin architectural firm, ground was broken for our present Sanctuary and Manse on April 26, 1929.
+Designed by the noted Palmer-Lamdin architectural firm, ground was broken for our present Sanctuary and Manse on April 26, 1929.
 The Manse home for church’s pastor was completed and occupied in December of that year, and the new church Sanctuary was dedicated a short time later on October 26, 1930.
-The Congregation at this service filled the church to overflowing.
+The congregation at this service filled the church to overflowing.

 In 2003 Second Church celebrated its bicentennial.

-Beginning in 2005, Second Presbyterian began to plan for a major renovation of the Sanctuary, Chapel, and office wing.
+Beginning in 2005, Second Presbyterian planned a major renovation of the Sanctuary, Chapel, and office wing.
 The “Reaching Out, Drawing Near” capital campaign raised more than $5 million to pay for the renovations.
 The most dramatic change was the addition of a coffered ceiling in the sanctuary that added greatly to its aesthetics and acoustics.
 Ten percent of the funds raised were committed to three special mission projects.
 Construction began in the summer of 2010, and was completed a year later.
 More than 400 people packed the sanctuary for the grand reopening dedication service on October 2, 2011.
 The church offices are now located in the former manse house.